damiendart/robotinaponcho/src/ssg/input/privacy-policy.md

 ## Personal data we collect about you

-While browsing this website, no personal data is collected except for server access logs, where information from your browser or device is collected when you visit this website.
-This information includes the URL accessed, the time of access, the IP address and the browser’s user agent.
-This information is only used for security purposes and to aid site issue investigations.
-All service access logs are automatically deleted after 14 days.
+While browsing this website, information from your browser or device is stored as part of server access logs.
+This information includes the URL accessed, the time of access, your IP address and the browser’s user agent.
+Server access logs are maintained for security purposes only and are automatically deleted after 14 days.

 ## Cookies, `localStorage`, and tracking services